LinnDrum Midistudio: History

 The similarities between the LinnDrum Midistudio and the Akai MPC series, starting with the Akai MPC60, leads many to perceive a family resemblance.
-From a strictly chronological standpoint, the LinnDrum Midistudio did come after the Linn 9000 and before the Akai MPC60 and might well be called a step in the evolution of the Music Production Controllers of today.
+From a strictly chronological standpoint, the LinnDrum Midistudio did come after the Linn 9000 and before the Akai MPC60 and might well be called a step in the evolution of the Music Production Centers of today.

 At the time of writing (2015), many products, mostly software, bear the name "Midistudio".
 But in 1986, the LinnDrum Midistudio was, perhaps, one of the first to brandish that moniker.

 Features

 The LinnDrum Midistudio has sixteen 8-bit 10 kHz ~ 50 kHz digitally sampled drum sounds: bass, snare, cross stick, hihat, two crash symbols, two ride symbols, four toms, cabasa, tambourine, cowbell and clap.
 The Midistudio has virtually all the same features as the Linn 9000.
 Also, many optional 9000 features (like digital sampling capability and a floppy disk drive) are standard on the Midistudio.

 Both machines have large (1.25-inch-square) velocity- and pressure-sensitive rubber performance pads.
 But the 9000 has 18 pads in a three-high by six-wide pattern, where the Midistudio has 16 pads in the distinctive, four-by-four pattern, that would become the hallmark of the Akai MPC series of Music Production Centers, starting with the Akai MPC60.

 The Midistudio has some improvements, including a sampling rate of 10 kHz - 50 kHz (the 9000 is 11 kHz - 37 kHz) and (optionally) 16 trigger inputs (6 standard, optionally 12 maximum on the 9000).

 The most distinctive difference between the machines is that the Midistudio has a rack-mountable chassis with a separate "lap pad" control panel that doubles as a protective cover for front panel in the rack-mount unit.
 The 9000 is a more traditional, one-piece drum machine chassis.
 They both feature an onboard mixer section providing real-time control over volume and pan.
 On the Midistudio, the sliders are in the rack, whereas on the 9000, they are on the one-piece, conventional drum machine control panel.